iliabylich/ruby-ractors-and-concurrent-data-structures/src/concurrent_object_pool.md

 1. something like a connection pool for your database or any kind of external storage service
 2. maybe a pool of persistent connections for an external service if it has rate limits
-3. a pool of workers threads
+3. a pool of worker threads
-4. or maybe even a pool of pre-allocated buffers that are reused for heavy data loading
+4. or maybe even a pool of pre-allocated memory buffers that are reused for heavy data loading

 So let's think about the interface first, how about this?